DaOesten/otto-coding-camp-2018/README.md

 `YOUR_INPUT_ELEMENT.value`|Some elements like `<input type="text" />` have special properties like `.value` which returns a word (String type)
 `YOUR_INPUT_ELEMENT.checked`|Other input elements like `<input type="checkbox" />` have special properties like `.checked` which returns `true` of `false` (Boolean type)

 These properties are _not_ immutable (read only), which means that their values can be changed.

+Read more about the Element object on the MDN (Mozilla Developer Network) web docs: https://developer.mozilla.org/en-US/docs/Web/API/Element

 #### Example: Adding a h1 element to document.body
 ```javascript